-An incisional hernia is caused through a previously made incision in the abdominal wall such as a scar left from a previous surgical operation.
-The incision could have initially been made during surgery when trying to reach internal organs such as the appendix.
-After the conclusion of the operation the surgeon will close the layers of the abdominal wall with stitches.
-If the closure fails to heal properly or the stitches come apart over time, this can cause the hernia.
+An Incisional Hernia occurs when abdominal contents protrude through an incision in the abdominal wall that was made during previous surgical operation.
+When conducting an operation a surgeon will make an incision to reach a patient’s internal organs.
+Once the operation is finished the surgeon will then close the layers of the abdominal wall with stitches.
+If the closure fails to heal properly or the stitches come apart over time, an Incisional Hernia can occur.

 The main feature of an Incisional Hernia is a bulge under the skin, close to or beneath the incision scar.
-In many cases hernias are either painless or produce an occasional ‘ache’ after activity, but sometimes the discomfort can be quite marked
+In many cases hernias are either painless or produce an occasional ‘ache’ after activity.
+In some cases however the pain will be quite marked

-The two standard methods of repair would be either an open technique or laparoscopic surgery.
-Deciding which one depends on the hernia, the desired outcome, a balance of risks and benefits, the patient and the surgeon.
+There are two standard methods of Incisional Hernia repair, the open technique or laparoscopic surgery.
+The treatment method administered is dependent on the nature of hernia, the desired outcome, a balance of risks and benefits, the patient and the surgeon.
 The type of repair is always tailored to the patient’s case.

 Incisional Hernia Surgery Timeline

 At London Hernia we offer rapid access/turnaround from consultation to surgery.
-With a wealth of talented surgeons and available theatre slots we can work around your schedule and ensure you’re back to health as soon as possible.
+With a wealth of talented surgeons and slots readily available in our state-of-the-art theatres, we can work around your schedule to ensure you enjoy a swift return to full health.
 For the next available surgery slot we recommend contacting our specialist team.